emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 ✗ make clean
 ```

-Give it a little time, the check your shell that had the docker logs.
+Give it a little time, then check your shell that had the docker logs.
 All containers should stop, and you should eventually be presented
 with a prompt again. at that prompt, type:

 ```shell